Use Performance Metrics To Enhance Strategic Planning

 Moreover, less than a third (31 per cent) said they didn’t use technology tools such as dashboards to maintain the visibility of these metrics.

 Strategic management software such as StrategyBlocks is therefore the perfect answer for any business leader in this quandary.
-These strategy mapping tools provide the functionality to monitor your strategy’s progress every step of the way, outlining the key metrics to drive it forward, while allowing transparent access across the organisation.
+These strategy mapping tools provide the functionality to monitor your strategy’s progress every step of the way, outlining the key metrics to drive it forward, while allowing transparent access across the organization.